benwiz/games/README.md

 ## Why

 A project to learn React.
-There is also no Spotify-based power hour app on the Apple app store so I'd like to port this to React Native.
+There is also no Spotify-based power hour app or service.

 ## Thoughts about React